arcsecond-io/arcsecond-io.github.io/docs/tools/iobserve/timesbar.md

 <ThemedImage prefix="iobserve-timesbar" alt="iObserve Times Bar"/>

-:::tip The right most button
+:::tip
-It allows to hide the navigation bar of Arcsecond and expand to the maximum the browser surface used by iObserve.
+The right most button allows to hide the navigation bar of Arcsecond and expand to the maximum the browser surface used by iObserve.

 :::